Extending structures for BiHom-Frobenius algebras: Extending structures for BiHom-Frobenius algebras

 Denote the set of all algebraic extending datum of ${A}$ by $V$ of type (a1) by $\mathcal{A}^{(1)}({A},V)$.

-In the following, we always assume that $A$ is a subspace of a vector space $E$, there exists a projection map $p: E \to{A}$ such that $p(a) = a$, for all $a \in {A}$.
+In the following, we always assume that $A$ is a subspace of a BiHom-vector space $E$, there exists a projection map $p: E \to{A}$ such that $p(a) = a$, for all $a \in {A}$.
 Then the kernel space $V := \ker(p)$ is also a subspace of $E$ and a complement of ${A}$ in $E$.

-\begin{lemma} Let ${A}$ be an algebra and $E$ a vector space containing ${A}$ as a subspace.
-Suppose that there is an algebra structure on $E$ such that $V$ is a subalgebra of $E$ and the canonical projection map $p: E\to A$ is an algebra homomorphism.
-Then there exists an algebraic extending datum $\Omega^{(1)}({A},V)$ of ${A}$ by $V$ such that $E\cong A_{}\#_{\theta}V$. \end{lemma}
+\begin{lemma} Let ${A}$ be a BiHom-algebra and $E$ a BiHom-vector space containing ${A}$ as a subspace.
+Suppose that there is a BiHom-algebra structure on $E$ such that $V$ is a subalgebra of $E$ and the canonical projection map $p: E\to A$ is a BiHom-algebra homomorphism.
+Then there exists a BiHom-algebraic extending datum $\Omega^{(1)}({A},V)$ of ${A}$ by $V$ such that $E\cong A_{}\#_{\theta}V$. \end{lemma}